Wallingford-Swarthmore School District

+Wallingford-Swarthmore School District is a midsized, suburban public school district in southeastern Delaware County, Pennsylvania in the United States.
+It serves the boroughs of Swarthmore, Rose Valley and Rutledge, and the township of Nether Providence (consisting largely of the unincorporated community of Wallingford).
+It encompasses approximately seven square miles.

+The district received more than $16.8 million in state funding in school year 2020–2021.

+According to 2018-22 ACS-ED data, the district serves a resident population of 23,149.

+The median household income is $141,084, versus a state median income of $73,170, and national median income of $75,149.
+The demographics are 77% White, 9% Asian, 6% Black, 5% Two or more races, and 3% Hispanic.

 The school district has one high school, one middle school, and three elementary schools.
 Wallingford-Swarthmore schools are highly regarded, and the district is one of the best in suburban Philadelphia.
-Strath Haven High School has won two Blue Ribbons of Excellence, and in 2004 Wallingford Elementary School received one from the state and one from the National government.
+Strath Haven High School has won two Blue Ribbons of Excellence, and in 2004 Wallingford Elementary School received one from the state and one from the national government.